gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## [CloudFormation](http://aws.amazon.com/cloudformation/)

-Create a *stack* of resources from a *template*.
+Create a *stack* of resources from a JSON *template*.

-Enables versioning of infrastructure.
+Reusable, versionable infrastructure description that can be commited to source control.

 --